Social Science blog

 22 April 2024

-This post, written by Social Sciences Subject Librarian, Ben Hadley, describes printed resources relevant to social work that are available to readers in the Social Science Reading Room, as well as publications that can be ordered up from basement storage for use in the reading rooms.
+This post, written by Social Sciences Subject Librarian, Ben Hadley, describes printed resources relevant to social work that are available to readers in the Social Sciences Reading Room, as well as publications that can be ordered up from basement storage for use in the reading rooms.
 The Library's digital collections are not currently available whilst systems are restored following the cyber attack in October 2023.
 Information about the restoration of services can be found on the British Library Knowledge Matters blog, and details of opening hours and current services are on the Library's website.

 Mod soc thought shelf